Manage Jaw Joint Pain and Conditions

 - Steroid shots in the joint area

-To learn more about TMJ treatment, contact our office in Tucson, AZ, or Oro Valley, AZ, for more information.
+If you experience jaw joint pain, our oral surgeons can help.
+Contact Arizona Oral & Maxillofacial Surgeons to learn more about TMJ treatment.
 One of our staff members will be happy to help you schedule a consultation.